 Operators may only collect personal information that is reasonably necessary for the child’s participation in the website or online service.
 This principle prevents excessive data collection that serves commercial purposes rather than functional necessities.

-The sole purpose restriction means operators cannot collect additional information solely for marketing or advertising purposes without specific parental consent for such activities.
+The sole purpose restriction means operators cannot collect additional information solely for marketing or advertising purposes without specific parental consent.
 Any collection beyond what is necessary for operational purposes requires clear disclosure and consent.

 Implementing effective COPPA compliance requires systematic planning and ongoing attention to regulatory requirements.
 Operators can follow these practical steps to build compliant systems.